-SECCo Chair means the chairman of the Board from time to time.
+SECCo Chair means the chair of the Board from time to time.

 SECCo Secretary means the company secretary of SECCo from time to time.

 Share means an ordinary share of £1 each in the share capital of SECCo.

 Shareholder means a person from time to time registered as a holder of a Share.